WillDrug/channel_manager_bot/README.md

 # Introduction
 This is a poorly constructed bot, which enables submissions in telegram channels.
 Right now it's running on a pythonanywhere web setup [here](http://t.me/@tofix).

+This bot is developed under AGPU license.
+For more details, consult `LICENSE`

 # Changelog
 ## v1.0
 Bot released with current documentation.